Load data from Exasol

-• Target database: The database which you are loading data into.
-New data will be loaded into this database.
+Target database: The database that you are loading data into.

-The "push" method, on the other hand, uses the EXPORT INTO EXA or EXPORT INTO JDBC syntax to push data from the source database into the target database.
+This method uses the EXPORT INTO EXA or EXPORT INTO JDBC syntax to push data from the source database into the target database.
 These commands are executed on the source database.
-Refer to the EXPORT statement for more details.

 Restrictions